JonathanStarup/doc/book/core.md

     - Returns the smallest of i1 and i2.
 - **max(i1: Int, i2: Int): Int**
     - Returns the largest of i1 and i2.
+- **dist(i1: Int, i2: Int): Int**
+    - Returns the non-negative distance between i1 and i2.
+    - Returns -1 if this distance is greater than maxValue.
+- **compare(i1: Int, i2: Int): Int**
+    - Returns 0 if i1-i2 is zero, -1 if i1-i2 is negative or 1 if i1-i2 is positive.
+- **signum(i: Int): Int**
+    - Returns 0 if i is zero, -1 if i is negative or 1 if i is positive.
+- **logicalRightShift(i: Int, d: Int): Int**
+    - Returns i right-shifted by d bits.
+    - Zero extension is used (sign bit is not extended).
+- **bitCount(i: Int): Int**
+    - Returns the number of one-bits in the binary representation of i.
+- **rotateRight(i: Int, d: Int): Int**
+    - Returns the binary representation of i rotated right by d bits.
+- **rotateLeft(i: Int, d: Int): Int**
+    - Returns the binary representation of i rotated left by d bits.
+- **highestOneBitPosition(i: Int): Int**
+    - Returns the position of the highest-order/leftmost one-bit in i.
+    - Possible return values: 0 (rightmost bit) to 31 (leftmost bit) or -1 if i=0.
+- **lowestOneBitPosition(i: Int): Int**
+    - Returns the position of the lowest-order/rightmost one-bit in i.
+    - Possible return values: 0 (rightmost bit) to 31 (leftmost bit) or -1 if i=0.
+- **highestOneBit(i: Int): Int**
+    - Returns an int with at most a single one-bit, in the position of the highest-order/leftmost one-bit in i.
+    - Returns 0 if i=0.
+- **lowestOneBit(i: Int): Int**
+    - Returns an int with at most a single one-bit, in the position of the lowest-order/rightmost one-bit in i.
+    - Returns 0 if i=0.
+- **numberOfLeadingZeros(i: Int): Int**
+    - Returns the number of zero bits preceding the highest-order/leftmost one-bit in i.
+    - Returns 32 if i=0.
+- **numberOfTrailingZeros(i: Int): Int**
+    - Returns the number of zero bits following the lowest-order/rightmost one-bit in i.
+    - Returns 32 if i=0.
+- **bit(i: Int, p: Int): Int**
+    - Returns the bit of i at position p (either 0 or 1).
+    - The bits of i have positions: 0 (rightmost bit) to 31 (leftmost bit)

 ### Int Conversions
 - **toChar(i: Int): Char**